meelgroup/unigen/README.md

 ```
 Then copy-paste that line into your CNF.

-Then run the updated CNF through approxmc:
+Then run the updated CNF through unigen:
 ```
 cat formula.cnf | docker run --rm -i -a stdin -a stdout msoos/unigen
 ```